About the Institute for Emerging Leaders

 As 21st Century communities get more and more diverse, social challenges such as polarization, racism, extremism, etc grow along with them.
 American communities are no different, which calls for increasing pluralistic, change-making, and conflict resolution skills among people country-wide, especially youth.

-The Drew University Institute for Emerging Leaders (DUIEL), therefore, seeks to respond to the widening divisiveness in today’s society by preparing young leaders to foster peaceful and pluralistic relations in their communities, using religion as a positive force.
+The Drew University Institute for Emerging Leaders, therefore, seeks to respond to the widening divisiveness in today’s society by preparing young leaders to foster peaceful and pluralistic relations in their communities, using religion as a positive force.

-The Institute, formerly known as the New Jersey Institute for Emerging Leaders (NJIEL), is built on CRCC’s international Institute on Religion and Conflict Transformation and attracts renowned scholars, practitioners, and national thought leaders as faculty.
-The Institute is interested in developing in young people skillset which straddles the following:
+The Institute is built on CRCC’s international Institute on Religion and Conflict Transformation and attracts renowned scholars, practitioners, and national thought leaders as faculty.
+The Institute is interested in developing in young people a set of skills that straddles the following:

 • civil dialogue